WISCAD/wiscad/index.md

 {% capture text %}

-We use machine learning to improve computer-aided design of Integrated Circuits.
-We also design software for efficient implementation of machine learning algorithms on hardware.
+We use machine learning to improve computer-aided design and its explainability for Integrated Circuits.
+We also design software for efficient implementation of machine learning algorithms on hardware platforms such as resource-constrained edge devices.
 See what we have published.

 {%
   include button.html